shbxio/CAP/Data/README.md

-# In this documentation you will learn how to delete all stored data in a table
+# In this documentation you will learn how to edit the organizational structure and upload our demo data

 ## Editing the organizational structure

+In the first part of the documentation you will learn how to edit the organizational structure in DataVerse.
+There are 3 tables: Organizational profile, Organizational unit and Organizational hierarchy.

 ### **`Organizational profile`**